GRdevelops/openAI-Workout-Generator/README.md

 This project was a learning curve in understanding what it takes to build a functional product from 0 to 1.
 The journey involved:

-- Understanding the flow and management of states in React.
+- Understanding the flow and management of states in React, in particular, collecting data through form components, giving it to fetching functions and displaying the result in the workout tables.
-- Understanding the purpose of isolation and responsibility in the codebase, towards the end of the project I had to make many tiny changes and that's where I saw first-hand the importance of modularity.
+- Understanding the purpose of isolation and responsibility in the codebase, towards the end, I could really see modularity and separation of responsibilities becoming increasingly important.
-- Balancing between styling and JavaScript logic.
+- Managing styling with Emotion and javascript objects, choosing the right styles to share across components, framer motion animations and ensuring a good UX.
-- Implementing authentication.
+- Implementing authentication, following Auth0 guidelines.
-- Implementing a little server with Heroku, which got me some headaches and was not even in the scope of the front end.
-After successfully implementing it, I then went on using Vercel serverless functions for cost convenience.
+- Implementing a little server with Heroku, which got me some headaches at first and was not even in the scope of the front end.
+After successfully implementing it, I went on using Vercel serverless functions for cost convenience.

 The mantra for this project: Connect data seamlessly, and keep logic distinct and modular.